• Skip to primary navigation

 • Roll out your pizza dough depending on how thick you like the crust to be.
 Transfer it to a well-greased cast-iron skillet.
 Evenly spread the gochujang tomato sauce.
 Add the chopped kimchi, and mushrooms, followed by any other toppings you desire.

-1 batch store-bought pizza dough, ½ - ¾ cup kimchi, chopped into small pieces, 1 cup button mushrooms, sliced
+1 batch store-bought pizza dough, regular or gluten-free, ½ - ¾ cup kimchi, chopped into small pieces, 1 cup button mushrooms, sliced

 • Top with shredded cheese all over and bake for 15-20 minutes.
 Until the edges are golden brown.